Background

 </div>

-With the attribute "data-letters," we're storing the user's initials to be later injected as content with css.
+With the attribute "data-letters," we're passing the user's initials to be later injected as content with css.
 The syntax for this is "data-<lable>."
 I'm choosing the "letters" part.
 You can call it "initials," "foo," "bar," or whatever you'd like.

 CSS